Aliases for PRG2 Gene

 GeneCards Summary for PRG2 Gene

-PRG2 (Proteoglycan 2, Bone Marrow (Natural Killer Cell Activator, Eosinophil Granule Major Basic Protein)) is a Protein Coding gene.
-Diseases associated with PRG2 include corneal opacification and other ocular anomalies and giant papillary conjunctivitis.
-Among its related pathways are ERK Signaling and ERK Signaling.
-GO annotations related to this gene include carbohydrate binding and heparin binding.
+PRG2 (Proteoglycan 2, Pro Eosinophil Major Basic Protein) is a Protein Coding gene.
+Diseases associated with PRG2 include Hypereosinophilic Syndrome and Dermographism, Familial.
+Among its related pathways are Innate Immune System and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and heparin binding.
 An important paralog of this gene is ENSG00000254979.

 Cytotoxin and helminthotoxin.
 Also induces non-cytolytic histamine release from human basophils.
 Involved in antiparasitic defense mechanisms and immune hypersensitivity reactions.
 The proform acts as a proteinase inhibitor, reducing the activity of PAPPA.